BritishPandaChick/sean-author-website/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 2.4.5 =
+= 2.4.7 =
-* Tweak: Remove the notice from the Elementor page builder
-* Tweak: Remove the notice from widgets screen
-* Fix: Improved Contact Form 7 reCaptcha compatibility
+* New: Conditional display of the banner
+* Tweak: Improved sanitization and validation of data